 Whitening or just lightening teeth

 Is another essential element of headshot retouching.
 A bright and healthy smile can significantly enhance the subject’s appearance and overall image.
 Eye whitening can also help to make the subject’s eyes appear brighter and more focused.
 These techniques are usually performed using a combination of the brush and adjustment layers in editing software.
-For young people, having bright white teach makes sense and can look great.
+For young people, having bright white teeth makes sense and can look great.
 For older people it may be best just to lighten their teeth so it doesn’t detract from their look.
 The photo editor will need to use good judgement.

 Colour Correction and Exposure Adjustment